 When Lieutenant Commander Heidi Kraft’s twin son and daughter were fifteen months old, she was deployed to Iraq.
 A clinical psychologist in the US Navy, Kraft’s job was to uncover the wounds of war that a surgeon would never see.
 She put away thoughts of her children back home, acclimated to the sound of incoming rockets, and learned how to listen to the most traumatic stories a war zone has to offer.

-One of the toughest lessons was perfectly articulated by the TV show M*A*S*H: “There are two rules of war.
+One of the toughest lessons of her deployment was perfectly articulated by the TV show M*A*S*H: “There are two rules of war.
 Rule number one is that young men die.
 Rule number two is that doctors can’t change rule number one.”
-Some Marines, Kraft realized, would be damaged by war in ways that she couldn’t repair.
-And sometimes people were repaired in ways she never expected.
+Some Marines, Kraft realized, and even some of their doctors, would be damaged by war in ways she could not repair.
+And sometimes, people were repaired in ways she never expected.

-Rule Number Two is a powerful firsthand account of providing comfort amid the chaos of war, and of what it takes to endure.
+Rule Number Two is a powerful firsthand account of providing comfort admidst the chaos of war, and of what it takes to endure.